DevotedMC/CropControl/README.md

 Simple (relatively) augmentation of crop and tree drops.
 (Planned to control as well).

+Placements of growth-starting blocks are tracked, including who placed it (if available).
+Growth-starting blocks that spread also share-forward this placement information, so we can effectively answer if the player breaking a growable was the player who placed the seeds.

+Some edge cases, especially for Chorus Fruit, are not well supported at the moment.
+Known issues:

+* Chorus Flowers placed alongside existing Chorus Plant blocks will result in a ghost tree entry when the whole tree is later broken

+* Chorus plants broken by block placements over bend-junctions might not be captured at all, depending on nature of placement.

+We do currently make a best-effort to capture breaks and drops from pistons, flowing liquids, block placements, "supporting" block breaks, fire breaks, and direct breaks.

+The nature of the break (was it by a person?
+Piston?
+Liquid? ) can be used to tweak the chance and size of any drops, as can the biome.
+As will be described, for many plants you can even control drop augments based on lifecycle.

+We also internally track a harvestable flag, to prevent players from accelerating augment opportunities by immediately breaking a block they just placed.
+This applies most strongly to saplings, mushroom, cactus, pumpkins, melons, sugar cane, and chorus fruit as they all "spread".
+The blocks they spread to will be marked as harvestable.
+It's configurable however if your augmentation cares.
+See example config for details.

 Configuration is straightforward.

 `database`: section defines the host and other connection primitives.
 See example config.